Leeft/omada-to-gotify/README.md

 ## Installation / Configuration

-This project uses environment variables for configuration.
-The following environment variables are in use:
+Environment variables are used for configuration.
+They are:

-### Required Variables
+### Required environment variables

 - `GOTIFY_URL` - The URL of your Gotify server (e.g., `https://gotify.example.com`)
-- `GOTIFY_APP_TOKEN` - The token for your Gotify application (e.g., `abcdefg1234567890`) as configured inside Gotify
+- `GOTIFY_APP_TOKEN` - The token for your Gotify application as configured inside Gotify

-### Optional Variables
+### Optional environment variables

 - `PORT` - The port on which to run the server (default is `8080`)